The 7 Cursed Objects You Should Never Take Home From Hawaii

 If you take nothing else from this article, take this.

-The concept of mana – spiritual power, life force – is fundamental to Hawaiian culture.
-Pohaku (stones) are believed to carry mana, especially stones with direct connections to ancestors, deities, or ceremonial use.
+The concept of mana, spiritual power, life force, is fundamental to Hawaiian culture.
+Pohaku, or stones, are believed to carry mana, especially stones with direct connections to ancestors, deities, or ceremonial use.

 The stones that make up a heiau were placed deliberately, with full ceremony.
 They’re not decorative.
 They’re functional in the spiritual sense.